sartography/cr-connect-tutorial/03_cr_connect_workflow/06_models/02_serialization.rst

             sqla_session = db.session

-Note that this is the same way we serialized the response for ApiError in :ref:`api-error-schema-label`.
+Note that this is the same way we serialized the response for ApiError in :ref:`api-error-schema`.

 For more information about Marshmallow, see the `documentation <https://marshmallow-sqlalchemy.readthedocs.io/en/latest/>`_.